Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to damage or harm something or someone, either physically or metaphorically.
-The phrase is figurative, as it doesn’t relate to performing a mathematical "number" but to causing harm or manipulation.
+The idiom is figurative, as it doesn’t relate to performing a mathematical "number" but to causing harm or manipulation.

 Origin: